THE HOST-A-HIVE PROCESS

 Have any questions?
 Ask away.

 We work with a species of honeybee known for being extremely docile.
 Many of our hosts are shocked when they see how gentle bees are during our Host-a-Hive visits.
 Remember, bees die when they sting, so they generally only do so as a last resort when they feel threatened.
-We do everything we can to ensure a safe, fun experience during our visits.
-This includes reminding you and your guests to never swat at bees, keep a safe distance, and avoid using machinery such as lawnmowers too close to the hive.
+We do everything we can to ensure a safe, fun experience during our visits — including reminding you and your guests to never swat at bees, keep a safe distance, and avoid using machinery such as lawnmowers too close to the hive.

-How much space do I need if I want to host a hive?
+How much space do I need to host a hive?+

 Not much at all!
-Ideally, a backyard hive should have at least 5 of space in front of its entrance.
-Think of this as a “runway” where bees can fly in and out without obstructions.
+Ideally, a backyard hive should have at least 5 feet of space in front of its entrance — think of this as a "runway" where bees can fly in and out without obstructions.
 The back of the hive should have about 3 to 5 feet of space for the beekeeper to work comfortably.

-Our goal is to raise resilient bees that are adapted to our local environment.
-To accomplish this, we avoid importing bees from out of state.
-Instead, we split our healthiest colonies and propagate their genetics.
-Prior to being installed in backyards, our bees pollinate crops at Inter-Faith Food Shuttle Farm in Raleigh, which provides locally grown, chemical-free produce for those in need.
+Our goal is to raise resilient bees adapted to our local environment.
+We avoid importing bees from out of state — instead, we split our healthiest colonies and propagate their genetics.
+Prior to being installed in backyards, our bees pollinate crops at Inter-Faith Food Shuttle Farm in Raleigh.
 We also raise our own queens and purchase all of our woodenware locally.

 Yes!
 As long as good beekeeping practices are followed, it is perfectly safe to host a hive with children and pets.
-The hive’s location is an important factor and should not be placed directly next to a dog kennel or children’s play structures.
-During our Host-a-Hive installation, we’ll demonstrate how to move safely around bees!
-Generally, bees will only sting in self-defense, so bee kind and try not to step on them and you will be fine.
-We’ll also provide any necessary beekeeping safety equipment and gear if you or your kids would like to get up close and hands-on.
+Hive placement is an important factor — we won't put it directly next to a dog kennel or children's play structures.
+During installation, we'll show everyone how to move safely around bees.
+Generally, bees only sting in self-defense, so bee kind and you'll be just fine.
+We'll also provide beekeeping gear if you or your kids want to get up close and hands-on.

 No worries!
 Honey bees will forage up to 3 miles away from their hive.
-That said, we find many hosts become avid gardeners after signing up for our service.
-We’d be happy to share resources if you’re interested in planting more food for your bees.
+That said, many of our hosts become avid gardeners after joining — we'd be happy to share resources if you're interested in planting more food for your bees.

 Absolutely!
 We started Buddha Bee Apiary to share our love of honey bees with others.
-During every visit, our beekeepers are there to take care of the colony and educate anyone interested in the hive's inner workings.
+During every visit, our beekeepers are there to care for the colony and educate anyone interested in the hive's inner workings.

-Great, we’d love to answer them!
-Submit a request for a property inspection.
-There’s no obligation.
-We’d be happy to walk through any questions you may have.
+Great — we'd love to answer them!
+Submit a request for a property assessment.
+There's no obligation, and we'd be happy to walk through anything you have on your mind.